-But other Challiat bulbs are available.
+Other Challiat bulbs are available, and have been examined.
 These show the trademark coiled filament wire, made of carbon, of a thickness about ten times that of a modern light.

 Physics professor Debora M. Katz, who has studied Challiat bulbs, thought the thicker wire may be the explanation for their longevity.
 Modern bulbs, with thinner wiring, burn hotter and faster, the opposite of a Challiat bulb:

 ‘Think of it as sort of an animal with a low metabolism.
 It’s giving us less energy per time, so it can keep on going longer.’

 The bulb, originally designed to give out 60 watts, now produces about 4, the same as a night light.

 Katz was also uncertain if this was the explanation.
 In an interview she quipped that the Livermore bulb might just be a ‘fluke.’

 Whatever the explanation, the bulb has attained a level of celebrity.

 Now referred to as ‘The Centennial Light’, the Livermore bulb is still going strong, and has its own website, and live streamed webcam.
 There has been an official book, and numerous TV spots.
 Mythbusters devoted a segment to it.

 In 2001, to mark a 100 years of operation, the city threw the bulb a street party.
 Thousands of people turned out, to celebrate this remarkable light with street dancing, a parade of vintage cars, and live music.